franciscop/umbrella/jquery.md

 **UmbrellaJS** is small (3kb gzipped) and has a similar syntax as jQuery. it use native DOM elements instead of objects, this makes it fast. you can simply replace `$(...)` with `u(...)` in most cases.

 ## Before porting to UmbrellaJS

-zepto.js, umbreallyJS does not support jQuery extensions! if your scripts make heavy use of extensions you should stop reading here.
+zepto.js and umbreallyJS does not support jQuery extensions! if your scripts make heavy use of extensions you should stop reading here.

 before porting an existing script to a jQuery alternative I strongly recommend to check your jQuery code to be correct.

 **Check for usage of `$('.subclass', $('.myclass'))`**

-Even if `$('.subclass', $('.myclass'))` and `$('.myclass').find('.subclass')` are equivalent, you should use the latter. it's more readable and easier to port.
+Even `$('.subclass', $('.myclass'))` and `$('.myclass').find('.subclass')` are equivalent, you should use the latter. it's more readable and easier to port.

 **Check for correct `$(element)` selection**